What are the differences between writing and reading?

 KS3: Same as above but with 2 additional units: Formal Essay Models and Formal Critiques.

-We use the SPAG knowledge learnt in English lessons to make writing better.
+We use the SPAG knowledge learned in English lessons to make writing better.
 Children are taught to dress up their writing using techniques such as:

 Using cliff-hangers in story endings.

-Using dress ups such as strong verb, quality adjectives and more.
+Using dress-ups such as the strong verb, quality adjectives and more.